poornima-sivanand/openshift-quota-rec/README.md

 # Openshift Quota Research and Development

-  The following exercise is for assessing current OpenShift resource limits and quota and
+The following exercise is for assessing Province of BC's OpenShift quota, resource, limits and usage, and making various data models and recommendations for improving resource allocation and capacity planning.

 ## Problem Statements

 1. We have to charge them based on requests in a year's time and we don't know if the quota sizes are accurate and saving them money